olialb/openHABdbTools/README.md

 events=2
 ```

-This create for every month csv files like this: `/etc/openhab2/data/TimeSheet/2019/2019-12-AtWork.csv` for the switch item `OliverAtWork`
+This example creates for every month CSV files like this: `/etc/openhab2/data/TimeSheet/2019/2019-12-AtWork.csv` for the switch item `OliverAtWork`
 The sheet containe a row for every day with a number of ON<->OFF events (here *events=2*) and a total time where the switch was in state ON.
 With on=,off=,total= and date= the naming of the colums can be adapted.
 This example configuration will look like this: